cjneely10/cjneely10.github.io/_posts/2019-09-18-MetaSanity-Demo-BioMetaDB.md

 Were we to run `dbdm -h`, we would see a large help statement that explains how to use all portions of **BioMetaDB**. **MetaSanity** does most of the database creation and updating that is needed, leaving for us a finalized database that is ready for analysis.
 We can always add additional tables, or remove tables as needed.

 For this blog, we will focus on the `SUMMARIZE` option of **BioMetaDB**, which provides us an interface for handling all project queries.
-If you wish to learn more about additional functionality available to **BioMetaDB**, please visit its [github page]([BioMetaDB](https://github.com/cjneely10/BioMetaDB)).

 Before we start working through this blog's goals, let's explore a couple of examples.